AutomaticScript/CourseRemainder/README.md

 ## Excel Filtering

-1. Library
+1. Use `OpenPyXl` Library to filter out needed students

 ## Android Automation

-1. Use `UIAutomator2` Library to automate the same things as `Selenium` did
+1. Use `UIAutomator2` Library to automate similar things as `Selenium` did